BenjaminBurton/MicrosoftAzureResume/README.md

 - [x] Write a script that counts the number of visits to the site [script documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) also there is a really good resource by [Gwyn from A Cloud Guru](https://youtu.be/ieYrBWmkfno)
 - [x] Created .env file for calling variable
 ## Database
 - [x] Created a database with cosmosDB.
-After initial creation - [x] Did a quick launch and added the database name and container.
+- [x] Did a quick launch and added the database name and container.
 - [x] Items in database setup successful

 ## API